magento/pwa-studio/pwa-devdocs/src/tutorials/pwa-studio-fundamentals/work-with-graphql/index.md

         }
     }
 `;

+export default {
+    queries: {
+        getCountriesQuery: GET_COUNTRIES_QUERY
+    },
+    mutations: {}
+};
 ```

-This query requests the ID and name of countries from the Magento backend.
+This file exports a query that requests the ID and name of countries from the Magento backend.

 ### Request country data